 “The madness of the prophet” Balaam seems to be bound up in the triple crown, representing power and authority in the three realms of existence.
 It can be said of Balaam, “The beginning of the words of his mouth is foolishness: and the end of his talk is mischievous madness”.
 (Ecclesiastes 10:13) In this also, we find the golden triple crown of that Master of Cursing, Temple of the Leopard.
 Deuteronomy 18:20 warns, “But that prophet, which shall presume to speak a word in my name, which I have not commanded him to speak, or that shall speak in the name of other gods, even that prophet shall die.”

 Balaam is a false prophet, yet he knows the dangers of Deuteronomy 18:20, for he tells Balak, “If Balak would give me his house full of silver and gold, I cannot go beyond the word of the LORD, my God, to do more or less.”
 (Numbers 22:18) He offers sacrifices in accordance with the word of God, yet it is apparent that these are viewed as the sacrifices of Satan by God, for the LORD sends his angel to stand in the way of Balaam for an adversary against him.
 (Numbers 22:22) And so it is with all those who follow in the path of Balaam, and who cultivate his ability to bless and to curse anyone they choose.
-Tracking the Leopard Meroz: The Wisdom, Madness and Folly of Satan’s Sacrifices is not mere speculation; it is observable fact for those who have eyes to see and ears to hear.
+Tracking the Leopard Meroz: A Christian commentary on Judges 5:23 is not mere speculation; it is observable fact for those who have eyes to see and ears to hear.
 As Proverbs 7:9 describes, “In the twilight, in the evening, in the black and dark night”, if we observe closely, we can see the leopard Meroz, moving silently through the Scriptures.